 Consumers are the pillar of the CSI.
-Votes collected represent both genders, and all key age, nationality and education levels in both countries.
+Votes collected represent genders, key age, and nationality and education levels.
 Why do they take time to rate brands?
 Because they want to have a voice and they want companies to listen and care about their concerns.

-Since our journey began 7 years ago, we have witnessed an increase in maturity and investment among companies on the essentials of service excellence.
-Companies today have a better understanding of what customers expect from them, how to provide satisfactory service, and importantly, how to connect with their customers in order to build loyalty.
+Since our journey began 9 years ago, we witnessed an increase in maturity and investment among companies on the essentials of service excellence.
+Companies today have a better understanding of what customers expect, how to satisfy them, and importantly, how to connect to build loyalty.